Admissibility of Stein Shrinkage for Batch Normalization in the Presence of Adversarial Attacks: Experiments

 \subsection{Application to PPMI Data}

 In this experiment, the goal is to demonstrate the performance of our BN method on 3D diffusion tensor magnetic resonance images (DT-MRI or in short DTI) acquired from Parkinson's Disease (PD) affected brains and normal brains (Controls).
-DTI is a non-invasive MRI technique that allows one to infer neuronal connectivity patterns in the tissue being imaged.
-The PPMI data was subjected to a standard pre-processing pipeline (see Appendix B) using the FSL software \cite{FSLpack}.
-DTIs are matrix-valued images where each voxel has a $(3,3)$ symmetric positive definite matrix that captures the covaraince of a local Gaussian fit.
+DTI is a noninvasive MRI technique that allows one to infer neuronal connectivity patterns in the tissue being imaged.
+The PPMI data were subjected to a standard preprocessing pipeline (see Appendix B). using the FSL software \citep{FSLpack}.
+DTIs are matrix-valued images where each voxel has a $(3,3)$ symmetric positive definite matrix that captures the covaraince of a local (voxel-level) Gaussian fit.
 These DTIs are further processed to extract scalar-valued feature maps, called fractional anisotropy (FA) maps.
 The FA is a scalar function of the three eigen values of the diffusion tensor at each voxel in the DTI.
-Harmonization \cite{FORTIN2017149} is applied to these FA maps to remove site effects caused by distinct acquisition protocols and equipment used.
+Harmonization \citep{FORTIN2017149} is applied to these FA maps to remove site effects caused by distinct acquisition protocols and equipment used.
 The data set is highly imbalanced and contains FA maps from 360 Control and 130 PD brain scans.
-This imbalance is addressed using mixup-based\cite{DBLP:journals/corr/abs-1710-09412} augmentation with sampling bias favoring the smaller sized class (PD).
-Using the same setup as in previous experiments and a 5-fold cross-validation to compare 3D CNN with different variants of 3D BN, we get results summarized in the table \ref{tab:noise_levels_comparison_fa}.
+This imbalance is addressed using mixup-based augmentation \citep{DBLP:journals/corr/abs-1710-09412} with sampling bias favoring the smaller sized class (PD).
+Using the same setup as in previous experiments and a 5-fold cross-validation to compare 3D CNN with different variants of 3D BN, we get results summarized in the Table \ref{tab:noise_levels_comparison_fa}.
 These results further support our earlier observations, even in this challenging classification task.
+Since the image data in this experiment are 3D volumetric images, the computational needs are much higher than when handling 2D image data sets, and we therefore used smaller batch sizes in the reported results.
+This helps reduce the computational footprint of the experiment.